Lesson 20: Walking the Savior’s Path of Charity

 “Only you know your circumstances, your energy level, the needs of your children, and the emotional demands of your other obligations.
 Be wise during intensive seasons of your life.
 Cherish your agency, and don’t give it away casually.
 Don’t compare yourself to others — nearly always this will make you despondent.
 Don’t accept somebody else’s interpretation of how you should be spending your time.
 Make the best decision you can and then evaluate it to see how it works.”

 As human beings, we are entitled to personal revelation.
 Though others might judge our choices or try and make us feel badly about it, we can move forward with confidence.
-The quickest way, from my experience anyway, to lose agency is to give in to self-doubt and self-criticism.
+The quickest way, from my experience anyway, to loose agency is to give in to self-doubt and self-criticism.
 When that happens, we are giving other people the reigns, which kind of negates the point of having agency in the first place.
 Practicing self-compassion allows us to maintain our agency and relationship with God.

 Something you could maybe give your class to think about: what is a group/type of person that you find yourself having a difficult time showing compassion to?
 What can you do to increase your understanding?
 What are some circumstances in which you have a hard time showing your self-compassion?
 What can you do to change that?